Gongchampou/Gongchampou/README.md

 </p>

 ## 🔹About Me
 - Passionate about blending chemistry and technology, I’m an MSc Chemistry graduate exploring the intersection of scientific research and software development.
-My work ranges from projects on oxide thin film catalysts (TiO₂, ZnO, etc.) to developing web and mobile applications with clean, efficient design and functionality.
+- My work ranges from projects on oxide thin film catalysts (TiO₂, ZnO, etc.).

-- Currently focused on building full-stack educational platforms, web apps, and tools for research automation.
-I’m continuously learning modern frameworks and deployment workflows to turn ideas into scalable digital solutions.
+- Currently focused on building full-stack web apps, and tools for research automation.
+- I’m continuously learning modern frameworks and deployment workflows to turn ideas into scalable digital solutions.
 - I believe that scientific thinking and coding creativity together can create meaningful solutions.
 ---
 ### 📊 GitHub Stats